SilkRose/Pony/stories/scrap-story/scrap-story.md

 "Yes, ma'am."
 Oxide nodded.

-Applejack opened the barn door to reveal an old massive black wood-burning stove.
+Applejack opened the barn door to reveal an old, massive wood-burning stove, made of black cast iron.
 The front door was hanging on with only one hinge, and the smoke stack on top was all bent up.
 There were still ashes in the bottom and even a half burnt log.
-It sat there in a daring way, waiting for somepony to lift it and experience the ensuring back pain.
+It sat there in a daring way, waiting for somepony to lift it and experience the ensuing back pain.

 "Here she is.
 Big Mac nearly broke his back getting this thing out of the basement.
 He's inside resting up."